princeibs/celo-101-tutorial/README.md

 contract ENS {}
 ```
 * The first line of the code snippet above defines the license of our smart contract.
-For this contract, we will be using the *UNLICENSE* keyword.
+For this contract, we will use the *UNLICENSE* keyword.
 Using this keyword for the licence field of our contract means the contract is open to everyone and it is not guided by any licence.
 Check out [Solidity docs](https://docs.soliditylang.org/en/v0.8.17/layout-of-source-files.html#spdx-license-identifier) and [SPDX website](https://spdx.dev) to learn more about licensing.
-* The second line defines the version of Solidity compiler we will be using for our contract.
-In the case of our contract, we will be using any compiler version starting from 0.8.10 to 0.8.x (where x is greater than 10).
+* The second line defines the version of Solidity compiler we will use for our contract.
+In the case of our contract, we will be use any compiler version starting from 0.8.10 to 0.8.x (where x is greater than 10).
 * The third line of code is an import statement that imports the contract in `StringUtils.sol` file we created earlier.
 * The next line is the smart contract definition.
-Solidity is an object-oriented and a curly bracket language just like Java and C++, that’s the reason why their constructs look similar.
+Solidity is an object-oriented and a curly bracket language just like [Java](https://www.java.com/) and [C++](https://en.wikipedia.org/wiki/C%2B%2B), that’s the reason why their constructs look similar.
 From the code, we are creating a contract with the name `ENS`.
-This name can be anything you wish to use, but for this tutorial, that is what we will be using.
+This name can be anything you wish to use, but for this tutorial, that is what we will use.

 Now let’s add some code inside the body of our smart contract.